 Customer minutes lost ("CML") and customer interruptions ("CI") are the key performance indicators used by the Company to measure the quality of supply and system performance.
-CML measures the average number of supply minutes lost for every connected customer due to faults and planned outages that last for three minutes or longer.
-CI measures the average number of supply interruptions for every 100 connected customers due to faults and planned outages that last for three minutes or longer.
+CML measures the average number of supply minutes lost for every connected customer due to power cuts and planned interruptions to the electricity supply that last for three minutes or longer.
+CI measures the average number of supply interruptions for every 100 connected customers due to power cuts and planned outages that last for three minutes or longer.

-In respect of these key customer service performance indicators, the goal is to achieve performance that is below the target number in respect of CML and CI and more than the target number in respect of customer satisfaction.
-The Company's reported performance for the regulatory year to 31 March 2011, against the targets determined by Ofgem, was as follows:
+In respect of these key customer service performance indicators, the goal is to achieve performance that is below Ofgem's target number in respect of CML and CI.
+The Company's performance for the Regulatory Year was as follows: